donhenton/codedeploy-class/docker-compose-exp/README.md

 # Docker Compose Experiment

-Set up a single machine in its on VPC that has docker, docker-compose, can be reached by SSH
+Set up a single machine in its own VPC that has docker, docker-compose, can be reached by SSH